hwangbro/public_notes/crystal_faq.md

 ### What's your goal time?
 Are you going for world record?
 - I don't have a solid goal.
 Right now I'm aiming for around 3:09.
 Once I achieve that goal, I'll decide if I want to pursue a faster time.
 At this time, I'm **not** pursuing a world record time.

+### How does your PB lose so much time in the Chuck split?
+- My PB hits the spinner in lighthouse, Ernest, which loses around 45-50 seconds.

+### What are the major places you can save time in your PB?
+- Mostly comes from not hitting any spinners.
+My PB also gets some unlucky fights in in the late game that end up around losing around 30s in total (Clair, Koga, Blaine, Brock).

 ### Why do you compare against juanly when his PB is slower than yours?
 - Juanly is someone I've known the longest in PSR and it's fun to compare against his run.
 If the run ends up going to late game, I might switch to another comparison for a better idea of what my pace is.